On the Uniform Computational Content of Computability Theory: Preliminaries

 \subsection{Jumps}

-In \cite{BGM12} {\em jumps} or {\em derivatives} $f'$ of multi-valued functions $f$ on represented spaces were introduced.
+In \cite{BGM12} {\em jumps} or {\em derivatives} of multi-valued functions on represented spaces were introduced.
 The {\em jump} $f':\In (X,\delta_X')\mto (Y,\delta_Y)$ of a multi-valued function $f:\In (X,\delta_X)\mto (Y,\delta_Y)$ on represented spaces is obtained by replacing the input representation $\delta_X$ by its jump $\delta'_X:=\delta_X\circ\lim$, where

 is the limit operation on Baire space $\IN^\IN$ with respect to the product topology on $\IN^\IN$.
 It follows that $f'\equivSW f\stars\lim$ (see \cite[Corollary~5.16]{BGM12}).
 By $f^{(n)}$ we denote the $n$--fold jump.
 A $\delta_X'$--name $p$ of a point $x\in X$ is a sequence that converges to a $\delta_X$--name of $x$.
 This means that a $\delta_X'$--name typically contains significantly less accessible information on $x$ than a $\delta_X$--name.
-Hence, $f'$ is typically harder to compute than $f$, since less input information is available for $f'$.
+Hence $f'$ is typically harder to compute than $f$, since less input information is available for $f'$.

 The jump operation $f\mapsto f'$ plays a similar role in the Weihrauch lattice as the Turing jump operation does in the Turing semi-lattice.
-In a certain sense $f'$ is a version of $f$ on the ``next higher'' level of complexity (which can be made precise using the Borel hierarchy \cite{BGM12}).
-It was proved in \cite{BGM12} that the jump operation $f\mapsto f'$ is monotone with respect to strong Weihrauch reducibility $\leqSW$, but not with respect to ordinary Weihrauch reducibility $\leqW$.
-This is another reason why it is beneficial to extend the study of the Weihrauch lattice to strong Weihrauch reducibility.
+In a certain sense $f'$ is a version of $f$ on the ``next higher'' level of complexity (this can be made precise using the Borel hierarchy \cite{BGM12}).
+It was proved in \cite{BGM12} that the jump operation $f\mapsto f'$ is monotone with respect to strong Weihrauch reducibility $\leqSW$ but not with respect to ordinary Weihrauch reducibility $\leqW$.
+This is another reason why it is beneficial to extend the study of the Weihrauch degrees to the strong Weihrauch degrees.